The Daily Fix: From Kerala to New York, a war is being waged on laughter

 Banerjee is a repeat offender.
 Back in 2012, she sniffed a “conspiracy” behind a cartoon circulated on email by a Jadavpur University professor and had him arrested.
 This was shortly after Trinamool Congress leader Dinesh Trivedi was unceremoniously replaced by Mukul Roy as state railways minister.
 The cartoon shows Roy, then a favourite with the chief minister, complaining about “dushtu lok [bad man]” Trivedi.
 “Dushtu Lok vanish,” replies a beaming Banerjee, echoing the villain from Satyajit Ray’s famous film, Shonar Kella.
 Since then, Roy has defected from the Trinamool, joined the BJP and played an important role in the party’s rise in Bengal.
 So the joke is still on Banerjee.

 In Uttar Pradesh, you poke fun at Chief Minister Adityanath at your own peril.
 Journalist Prashant Kanojia, who was arrested last week for a “humorous” tweet, found out the hard way.
-Adityanath, who fashions himself as a yogi, or celibite monk, seems particularly thin skinned about jokes suggesting that he is married.
+Adityanath, who fashions himself as a yogi, or celibate monk, seems particularly thin skinned about jokes suggesting that he is married.

 Countries across the world have seen the rise of the po-faced.
 On Tuesday, after a controversy about a depiction of Israeli Prime Minister Benjamin Netanyahu, the New York Times announced that it would stop publishing political cartoons in its international edition, to bring it in line with the domestic edition, though it would continue “investing in forms of Opinion journalism”.
 On Wednesday, the Pakistan Electronic Media Authority warned television channels against satirical content on political parties and law enforcement agencies, taking exception to animations, caricatures and funny memes.
 In Russia, cracking jokes may land you in the dock for “extremist crimes”.